Zeydcp/BPP/README.md

 The main focus is the Assets folder which contains all the project files I worked on.
 Particularly Assets/Scripts which has all the scripts I wrote in C# using a .NET framework.

-To install the game on Windows 64-bit navigate to Build/Windows/Installer and download BPP Setup.exe, then run the executable.
+To install the game on Windows 64-bit click here [setup](Builds/Windows/Installer/BPP Setup.exe), then run the executable.

 ## Controls for game:
 - Navigation: →, ←, ↑, ↓ keys represent movement along x-z plane, W and S keys represent up and down movement respectively in y-axis.